Elenadr/Topics/Failed questions.md

 - C. The corporate CA has expired on every server, causing the certificate to fail verification.
 - D. The scanner is incorrectly configured to not trust this certificate when detected on the server.
 ---
+### Data Center
+A Chief Information Security Officer has defined resiliency requirements for a new data center architecture.
+The requirements are as follows:
+* Critical fileshares will remain accessible during and after a natural disaster.
+* Five percent of hard disks can fail at any given time without impacting the data.
+* Systems will be forced to shut down gracefully when battery levels are below 20%.
+Which of the following are required to BEST meet these objectives?
+(Choose three.)

+- A. Fiber switching
+- B. IaC
+- C. NAS
+- <mark class="hltr-green">D. RAID</mark>
+- <mark class="hltr-green">E. UPS</mark>
+- F. Redundant power supplies
+- <mark class="hltr-green">G. Geographic dispersal</mark>
+- H. Snapshots

+RAID covers the 5% disk failure UPS covers the graceful shutdown Geo Disp covers the critical file shares remain available during disaster

+---

 <mark class="hltr-red">120.
 As part of a security compliance assessment, an auditor performs automated vulnerability scans.
 In addition, which of the following should the auditor do to complete the assessment?  </mark>